Chef Job Outlook

 - The restaurant industry will add 1.6 million jobs over the next 10 years.

-- In 2019, restaurant sales reached $866 billion, the seventh consecutive year of real growth in restaurant sales.
+- In 2020, restaurant sales are projected to reach $899 billion, the eighth consecutive year of real growth in restaurant sales.

 Getting the Culinary Career You Want